Claude Vivier: Ethnomusicological journeys

-From late 1976 to early 1977, Vivier spent some time travelling to Egypt, Japan, Iran, Thailand, Singapore and Bali to document the musicology of these regions.
+From late 1976 to early 1977, Vivier spent some time travelling to Egypt, Japan, Iran, Thailand, Singapore, and Bali to document the musicology of these regions.
 The differing musical cultures and traditions he encountered easily infiltrated his own compositional style; the most prominent change was his newfound fixation with more complex rhythms.
 His piano piece Shiraz (1977), named after the eponymous Iranian city, contains a flurry of interlocking rhythmic combinations and pulses at great speed.
 Vivier was inspired to write the piece after listening to two blind singers perform in the city's market square.
-He wrote in the piece's program notes how he found Shiraz to be, "a pearl of a city, a diamond vigorously cut".
-The visit to Singapore was described in his journal with the three words, "Bells: joy. ecstasy."
+He wrote in the piece's program notes how he found Shiraz to be: "a pearl of a city, a diamond vigorously cut."
+His later visit to Singapore would be described in his journal with three words.
+"Bells: joy.
+Ecstasy".

 He visitied kabuki theatres in the Tokyo area and was struck by the ritual-like nature of both the music and physical performance.
 Zipangu (1980) was later written as a Japanese-infused work for string orchestra, with elements of South Indian Carnatic music (including dronal imitation of the tanbur, rhythmic tala, further raga manipulation and chalanata) – the name of the piece is taken from a former and antiquated exonym for Japan, roughly translated to mean "the land of sunrise".
 Zipangu is considered by many to be the composer's most aggressive and "unforgiving" piece, as it features a plethora of extended techniques for strings (i.e. snap pizzicato and bow overpressure) and denser harmonic content atop a complex melody, similar to the string compositions of Krzysztof Penderecki.

 Bali was where he spent the most time, meticulously analyzing the traditional gamelan of the region, and attempting to learn their native language.
 Vivier kept an incredibly detailed notebook where he wrote everything he had learned from local villagers, including an anatomical chart with various body parts labelled in Balinese.
 He described his Bali trip as, "a lesson in love, in tenderness, in poetry and in respect for life".
 Ensemble pieces Pulau Dewata (1977) and Paramirabo (1978) are both directly influenced by the Balinese gamelan, with a modified form of kotekan (a method of rhythmic alternation akin to the European hocket) being used between two atonal melodies.

 Vivier concluded his journey in Thailand in January 1977 and returned to Montreal, cutting the trip six months short of what he had initially anticipated.
 The reason why has been disputed, but he wrote to the Canada Council for the Arts that the trip had rendered him, "... exhausted, nervously and physically".